FredPont/PathInspector/Readme.md

 # Quick start
 - the software can be run in interactive mode or command line
 - interactive mode is the default mode : just start the software and answer the questions
+- to have absolute path, enter the absolute path of the directory to scan

 - command line mode :
 ```